Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 ## Maestro Infrastructure

 Maestro infrastructure is provisioned as part of the svc-cluster.
-To deploy the Maestro infrastructure and deploy the Maestro server onto the service cluster set the `deployMaestroInfra` toggle to `true` and run
+To deploy the Maestro infrastructure and deploy the Maestro server onto the service cluster set the `deployMaestroInfra` toggle to `true`.
+If you plan to run the Maestro server or agent with multiple replicas, set `maxClientSessionsPerAuthName` to the number of replicas.

+Then run the command:

 ```sh
 cd dev-infrastructure